A Song of Ice and Fire: Fire & Blood

-Fire & Blood is Martin's complete history of House Targaryen, to be released in two volumes.
+Fire & Blood is Martin's complete history of House Targaryen, released in two volumes.
 The first volume was released on November 20, 2018.

 Television series

 With the popularity of the series growing, HBO optioned A Song of Ice and Fire for a television adaptation in 2007.
 A pilot episode was produced in late 2009, and a series commitment for nine further episodes was made in March 2010.
 The series, titled Game of Thrones, premiered in April 2011 to great acclaim and ratings (see Game of Thrones § Reception).
 The network picked up the show for a second season covering A Clash of Kings two days later.
 Shortly after the conclusion of the first season, the show received 13 Emmy Award nominations, including Outstanding Drama Series, winning Outstanding Main Title Design and Outstanding Supporting Actor in a Drama Series for Peter Dinklage's portrayal of Tyrion Lannister.
 HBO announced a renewal for a third season in April 2012, ten days after the season 2 premiere.
 Due to the length of the corresponding book, the third season only covered roughly the first half of A Storm of Swords.

 Early during the development of the TV series, Martin told major plot points to producers David Benioff and D. B. Weiss.
 Martin was confident he would have published at least The Winds of Winter before the TV series overtook him.
 Nevertheless, there were general concerns about whether Martin would be able to stay ahead of the show.
 As a result, head writers Benioff and Weiss learned more future plot points from Martin in 2013 to help them set up the show's new possible seasons.
 This included the end stories for all the core characters.
 Deviations from the books' storylines were considered, but a two-year hiatus to wait for new books was not an option for them (as the child actors continue to grow and the show's popularity would wane).